Our bottom line

 Also, as noted above, there is a non-sterling transaction fee.
 That’s a disappointment for a card of this caliber.
 There are other business cards that don’t charge that fee.

 In order to be eligible to apply for this card, your business must have a UK bank or building society account.
-Additionally, you and the business must not have any county court judgements (CCJs) for non-payment of debt.
+Additionally, you and the business must not have any county court judgments (CCJs) for non-payment of debt.
 You, the applicant, must also be aged 18 or over and a UK resident.

 How do you apply?